-- (c) A description of the credibility of the experience data. - (d) An explanation of the analysis and testing performed in determining the current presence of margins. - (3) The actuarial certification required pursuant to § 3.B(1) must be submitted annually no later than December 31st of each year starting in the first full year following the year in which the initial rate schedules as approved by the Interstate Insurance Product Regulation Commission.
-The actuarial memorandum required pursuant to § 3.B(2) must be submitted every three years no later than December 31st of the reporting year starting in the third full year following the year in which the initial rate schedule as approved by the Interstate Insurance Product Regulation Commission.
+- (c) A description of the credibility of the experience data. - (d) An explanation of the analysis and testing performed in determining the current presence of margins. - (3) The actuarial certification required pursuant to § 3B(1) must be based on calendar year data and submitted annually no later than May 1st of each year starting in the year after the first full year in which the initial rate schedule was approved by the Interstate Insurance Product Regulation Commission.
+The actuarial memorandum required pursuant to § 3B(2) must be submitted every three years no later than May 1st of the reporting year starting in the third year after the first full year in which the initial rate schedule was approved by the Interstate Insurance Product Regulation Commission.